openmobilehub/react-native-omh-maps/README.md

 This is the main directory of the monorepo for React Native OMH Maps.
 Below are listed all possible packages that belong to the React Native OMH Maps ecosystem.

+#### Core Package
 To get started, you need to install the [Core package](https://openmobilehub.github.io/react-native-omh-maps/docs/core).
+Then follow the step-by-step instructions to set up and use a map module.

+#### Maps Providers
 Additionally, you need providers that will be used to render the map (at least one).
 Their availability depends on both the platform (Android / iOS) and - on Android - the support for and actual availability of GMS.

 Providers compatibility: